Nitrobeat: History

 The Black Theatre Co-operative's first production was of Mustapha Matura's play Welcome Home Jacko, which was staged in May 1979 at "The Factory", a disused building in Paddington renovated for the company's use.
 The production was later revived in New York and the company has performed in South Korea, the Netherlands and Germany as well as touring extensively across the UK.
-In the 1980s the company wrote the television sitcom No Problem!, starring Judith Jacob and Chris Tummings.
+In the 1980s, the company wrote the television sitcom No Problem!, starring Judith Jacob and Chris Tummings.
 In collaboration with the Nottingham Playhouse, the company's 1997 adaptation of Ray Shell's novel Iced toured nationally, and had a sell-out run at the Tricycle Theatre.

-In 1999, the company was as Nitro.
+In 1999, the company was renamed as Nitro.

-The company's artistic directors have included Felix Cross, Joan Ann Maynard and current Director Diane Morgan.
+The company's artistic directors have included Felix Cross, Joan Ann Maynard and current director Diane Morgan.
 Early performers with the company included the actor Trevor Laird.

 Nitrobeat has been a resident company at London's Soho Theatre since 2015.